 Due to equipment outages, the main transmission system may contain some de-energized busses for which LMPs cannot be directly calculated.
 It is necessary for settlement purposes that LMPs for these de-energized busses be established.
 The methodology for determining LMPs at de-energized busses is to assign to them the LMPs at their neighboring energized busses.
+In the Day-ahead and Real-time Markets, the Djikstra algorithm is automatically executed to find a suitable source for a de-energized bus using the least impedance path.
+In Day-ahead, it is necessary to re-energize the bus to determine these prices.
 The following criteria for a search is designed and implemented in the Market Clearing Engine.